YottaDB/YDBDoc/ProgGuide/isv.rst

 An explicit ZLINK that specifies a non .OBJ .o extension is considered as a function that has not specified a file extension for the above searching purposes.

 All searches proceed from left to right through $ZROUTINES.
-By default, YottaDB/GT.M searches directories for both source and object files.
-YottaDB/GT.M searches directories followed by empty parentheses ( ) for object files only.
-YottaDB/GT.M searches directories in parentheses only for source files.
+By default, YottaDB searches directories for both source and object files.
+YottaDB searches directories followed by empty parentheses ( ) for object files only.
+YottaDB searches directories in parentheses only for source files.

 Once an object-matching search locates an object file, the source search becomes limited.
-If the directory containing the object file has an attached parenthetical list of directories, YottaDB/GT.M only searches the directories in the attached list for matching source files.
-If the directory containing the object files does not have following parentheses, YottaDB/GT.M restricts the search for matching source files to the same directory.
-If the object module is in a directory qualified by empty parentheses, YottaDB/GT.M cannot perform any operation that refers to the source file.
+If the directory containing the object file has an attached parenthetical list of directories, YottaDB only searches the directories in the attached list for matching source files.
+If the directory containing the object files does not have following parentheses, YottaDB restricts the search for matching source files to the same directory.
+If the object module is in a directory qualified by empty parentheses, YottaDB cannot perform any operation that refers to the source file.

-The following table shows YottaDB/GT.M commands and functions using $ZROUTINES and the search types they support.
+The following table shows YottaDB commands and functions using $ZROUTINES and the search types they support.

-**YottaDB/GT.M Commands and $ZROUTINES Search Types**
+**YottaDB Commands and $ZROUTINES Search Types**

 +---------------------------------------+-----------------------------------------+-------------------------------+--------------------------------+-------------------------------+
 | Search / Function                     | File Extension Specified                | Search Type                                                                                    |